destaMo/Scrum-Notes/content/web_development/skills/persistence/advanced.md

 - How to refresh it?
 - Can we create indexes?
 Why/Why not?
 - What conditions must be met to refresh materialized view via `CONCURRENTLY` option?
-6. Describe basic index types and their operators support.
+6. Describe basic index types and their operators' support.
 - What types/data are worth indexing?
 - In which situations is it [is it not] beneficial to create an index?
 - Does the order of indexed columns for the multicolumn index matter?
 Why/Why not?